IbtihelSidhom/carOwners-API/README.md

 # :red_car: Car Owners API  :blue_car:

-The goal is to create an API that allows the requester to access information on car owners models data.
+The goal is to create a REST API that allows the requester to access information on car owners models data.

 ## :oncoming_automobile: Getting Started